 Belarus presidential election: Who’s taking on Lukashenko, does it matter?

-President Alexander Lukashenko will be running to secure a seventh term, extending his 30-year rule over Belarus.
+President Alexander Lukashenko will be running to secure a seventh term, hoping to extend his 30-year rule over Belarus.

 Belarusians are voting in a presidential election on Sunday as President Alexander Lukashenko seeks a seventh mandate to rule.